 - With synthetic or blended latex, we know the material starts to sag early on.
 One-sided mattresses with synthetic or blended latex last about 4 to 6 years, while two-sided mattresses last around 7 to 10 years.

 - With a two-sided latex mattress made of 100% botanical latex, the lifespan is much longer.
 With proper flipping, rotation, and overall care, this mattress will last.

-You’re now equipped with a firm knowledge of the Latex Mattress Market and several key terms you’ll encounter when shopping.
+You now have the power.
+Your knowledge of the Latex Mattress Market and several key terms will take away the guess work.
+And no more mysteries to encounter when shopping.
 You’re now ready to find the right latex mattress that fits your individual needs.